 Test your retirement cash flow in advance, confirm Social Security and Medicare choices, and adjust investment risk to match withdrawals.

-Top Retirement Financial Planning Pitfalls in Greensboro, NC (and Simple Fixes)
+Common Retirement Financial Planning Mistakes in Greensboro, NC (and Fixes)

 - Waiting for certainty to invest.
 Fix: automate contributions and follow your policy.